radiant-rstats/docs/model/app/evalbin.md

 #### Predictor

 Select one or more variables that can be used to _predict_ the chosen level in the response variable.
-This could be a variable, an RFM index, or predicted values from a model (e.g., from a logistic regression estimated using _Regression > Logistic regression (GLM)_ or a Neural Network estimated using _Model > Neural Network (ANN)_).
+This could be a variable, an RFM index, or predicted values from a model (e.g., from a logistic regression estimated using _Model > Logistic regression (GLM)_ or a Neural Network estimated using _Model > Neural Network (ANN)_).

 #### # quantiles

-The number of buckets to create.
+The number of bins to create.

 #### Margin & Cost